Go to Integrations

 Automatic lifecycle stage transitions

-If you decide yes, make sure you choose Yes in the dropdown automatic lifecycle stage transitions.
+If you decide yes, make sure you select Yes under Automatic lifecycle stage transitions.
 Next time one of your sales reps marks an Opportunity as Closed Won in Salesforce, you’ll see the attached contacts' Lifecycle Stage in HubSpot change to Customer.
-Or you can choose No, and a contact being set to Closed Won will not affect the lifecycle stage of that lead in HubSpot.
-For more on this, check out this article.
+If you choose No, a

 It used to be that state and country were free text fields in Salesforce and could end up being all sorts of miscellaneous values like USA, US, United States, United States of America.
 Salesforce now has the option to make state and country fields dropdown (or picklist) menus instead.
 If you decided to implement the State and Country picklists option in Salesforce, this dropdown will allow the sync between those fields from HubSpot into Salesforce a little easier.

-If you have the State and Country picklists option turned on in Salesforce, make sure you have chosen Yes from this dropdown.
-If you do not have the State and Country picklists option turned on in Salesforce, choose No from the dropdown.
+If you have the State and Country picklists option turned on in Salesforce, select Yes under Salesforce State and Country list.
+If you do not have the State and Country picklists option turned on in Salesforce, select No here.